Features

 Click here for information about importing CDASHIG Example CRFs.

 The process is simple.
 You create your own Excel worksheet in a format similar to the CDASH worksheets for Example CRFs.
 A sample template for the worksheet is provided.
 There are edit rules that the worksheet must conform to.
-See the Edit Rules for the Example CRFs below.
+See the Edit Rules for Sponsor-Defined CRFs below.

 The steps to import a CRF are: